Gmabatah93/tidytext/README.md

 **Token:** a meaningful unit of text, most often a word, that we are interested in using for further analysis, and tokenization is the process of splitting text into tokens.\
 **Corpus:** raw strings annotated with additional metadata and details.\
-**Document-Term Matrix:** a sparse matrix describing a collection (i.e., a corpus) of documents with one row for each document and one column for each term.
+**Document-Term Matrix:** a sparse matrix descr ibing a collection (i.e., a corpus) of documents with one row for each document and one column for each term.
 The value in the matrix is typically word count or tf-idf.

 ## Sentiment Analysis